RAMertz0630/RAMertz0630.github.io/README.md

 **Progress to Date**

-- Reviewed all orientation materials on Moodle
+- Reviewed all orientation materials on Moodle<br>
-- Created personal Github page to publish status updates
+- Created personal Github page to publish status updates<br>

 **Goals for Next Week**

-- My current objective is to define my primary goal for the summer: am I mainly building fluency with C++ to limit the risk of juggling unfamiliar coding frameworks and new math concepts simultaneously in the fall, or am I pursuing a dual purpose project that will accomplish the former goal and teach me something useful that I can carry forward onto the data science track?
+- My current objective is to define my primary goal for the summer: am I mainly building fluency with C++ to limit the risk of juggling unfamiliar coding frameworks and new math concepts simultaneously in the fall, or am I pursuing a dual purpose project that will accomplish the former goal and teach me something useful that I can carry forward onto the data science track?<br>

 **Successess & Challenges**

-- Setting up a Github page was new to me and entailed a bit of a learning curve.
+- Setting up a Github page was new to me and entailed a bit of a learning curve.<br>
-- All of my prior data science/comp bio experience has only involved Python and R; I'm currently doing some exploratory research to understand the utility of delving deeply into C++ if I want to stay on this track.
+- All of my prior data science/comp bio experience has only involved Python and R; I'm currently doing some exploratory research to understand the utility of delving deeply into C++ if I want to stay on this track.<br>

 </details>